base-org/web/apps/base-docs/docs/building-with-base/guides/building-with-base-and-foundry/testing.md

 }
 ```

-If we run the tests using `forge test` we should see the following:
+If you run the tests using `forge test`, you will see the following:

 ```bash
 Running 2 tests for test/Counter.t.sol:CounterTest